kragen/derctuo/hacker-calendar.md

 0. September 30, 1993: WSMR-SIMTEL20, one of the greatest libraries of
-   software in the world, [was shut down at 1600 hours Mountain Daylight Time](https://groups.google.com/forum/#!original/alt.folklore.computers/OF5LQn2aZUU/zRu4O11K1okJa “28ftr2$pmc@usenet.INS.CWRU.Edu by Richard F. Drushel”) and its 165,000 files destroyed, following a copyright lawsuit from the Louis E. Wheeler Co., as reported in Network World, January 16, 1995 (“Army gets caught in software piracy firestorm”).
+   software in the world, [was shut down at 1600 hours Mountain Daylight Time](https://groups.google.com/forum/#!original/alt.folklore.computers/OF5LQn2aZUU/zRu4O11K1okJa "28ftr2$pmc@usenet.INS.CWRU.Edu by Richard F. Drushel") and its 165,000 files destroyed, following a copyright lawsuit from the Louis E. Wheeler Co., as reported in Network World, January 16, 1995 (“Army gets caught in software piracy firestorm”).